colinyoung/rails-modals/README.md

 Incidentally, the title of the modal window is the same as the `<title>` of your linked-to page.

+Options for link_to_modal include:

+- `data-precache` => precache the modal (starts loading on page load instead of on user click)
+- `data-display-loading` => when the modal is being loaded, show temporary warning text.

 ## Optimizing your controllers

 The forms are requested over XHR, which must follow all redirects.
 So if you're in the habit of creating controllers that do this: